openkruise/kruise-game/docs/en/user_manuals/network.md

 - Meaning: the ports in the pod to be exposed and the protocols.
 You can specify multiple ports and protocols.
 - Value: in the format of port1/protocol1,port2/protocol2,...
 The protocol names must be in uppercase letters.
 - Configuration change supported or not: no. The configuration change can be supported in future.

+AllowNotReadyContainers

+- Meaning: the container names that are allowed not ready when inplace updating, when traffic will not be cut.
+- Value: {containerName_0},{containerName_1},...
+Example：sidecar
+- Configuration change supported or not: It cannot be changed during the in-place updating process.

 #### Plugin configuration